Ice trade: Storage

-In order for a domestic or commercial customer to use ice, however, it was typically necessary to be able to store it for a period away from an ice house.
-As a result, Ice boxes and domestic refrigerators were a critical final stage in the storage process: without them, most households could not use and consume ice.
+For a domestic or commercial customer to use ice, however, it was typically necessary to be able to store it for a period away from an ice house.
+As a result, iceboxes and domestic refrigerators were a critical final stage in the storage process: without them, most households could not use and consume ice.
 By 1816, Tudor was selling Boston refrigerators called "Little Ice Houses" to households in Charleston; these were made of wood, lined with iron and designed to hold three pounds (1.4 kg) of ice.
 Household refrigerators were manufactured in the 1840s on the east coast, most notably by Darius Eddy of Massachusetts and Winship of Boston; many of these were shipped west.
-The degree to which natural ice was adopted by local communities in the 19th century heavily depended on the availability and up-take of ice boxes.
+The degree to which natural ice was adopted by local communities in the 19th century heavily depended on the availability and uptake of iceboxes.